Efficient Content Delivery in User-Centric and Cache-Enabled Vehicular Edge Networks with Deadline-Constrained Heterogeneous Demands: Introduction

 The study presented in \cite{huang2021delay,nan2021delay, 8993754, 8998330, 8998397, zhang2020smart, 9129007, 9417383} mostly considered that the content catalog consist of a fixed number of contents from a single category.
 In reality, each content belongs to a certain category, and the catalog consists of contents from different categories.
 Besides, these studies mainly assumed that the users request contents based on popularity.
 However, each CV may have a specific need for a particular type of content.
 For example, some CVs may need to have frequent operational information, whereas other CVs may purely consume entertainment-related content.
 Therefore, a VEN shall consider individual CV's preference, as well as the global popularity.

 Some literature also exploited user-centric RAT solutions for VENs \cite{Pervej_throughput,Pervej_EE,8334916,9134799,8088603,9275345}.
 Considering the high mobility of the vehicles, \cite{Pervej_throughput} proposed an approach for user-centric VC creation and optimized resource allocation to ensure maximized network throughput.
 A power-efficient solution for the VC of the VENs was also proposed in \cite{Pervej_EE}.
 Lin \textit{et al.} proposed heterogeneous user-centric (HUC) clustering for VENs in \cite{9275345}.
 Particularly, the authors considered creating HUC using both traditional APs and vehicular APs.
 The goal of \cite{9275345} was to study how HUC migration helps in VEN.
-Considering both horizontal handover (HO) and vertical (VO), \cite{9275345} studied the tradeoff between throughput and HO overhead.
+Considering both horizontal handover (HO) and vertical HO, \cite{9275345} studied the tradeoff between throughput and HO overhead.
 Xiao \textit{et al}. showed that dynamic user-centric virtual cells could be used to multicast the same message to a group of vehicles in \cite{9134799}.
 Particularly, \cite{9134799} assumed that a group of vehicles could be considered as a hotspot (HS).
 If all vehicles inside the HS are interested in the same multicasted message, multiple APs could formulate a VC to serve the HS. \cite{9134799} optimized power allocation to balance the signal-to-interference-plus-noise ratio for the vehicles in the HS.
-Similar studies were also presented in \cite{8334916,8088603}.
+Shahin \textit{et al.} also performed similar studies in \cite{8334916,8088603}.
+Instead of serving a single user, they created HS for V2X broadcast groups.
+They then maximized the total active HS in the network using admission control, transmission weight selection and power control \cite{8334916,8088603}.